Some key passages:

 - You talk to him.
 You talk to a black man.
 He doesn’t understand the world.
 He’s never built anything.

 - The most the black people have ever done, they did it here in America under white people’s help.
 When they were in Africa, they didn’t do nothing.

-I guess there are people out there — black people — who have perspectives like those here at our small but increasingly influential think tank!
+I guess there are people out there — black people — who have some (not all) perspectives like those here at our small but increasingly influential think tank!

 And we say what we say, not because we hate black people, but because we love black people.
 Black Americans.
 Our brothers and sisters.
 Beloved brothers and sisters.

 And, yes, they have problems.
 Serious problems.
 So, we have problems.
 Serious problems.